British IP Day 2020

 To aid the ongoing Parliamentary debates, the All-Party Parliamentary Group for Intellectual Property held an online meeting, bringing together parliamentarians and IP and trade experts, in order to highlight the priority trade issues for IP sectors.

-We presented the annual IP Champion Award, awarded to those who have taken an active role in promoting the protection of IP, and fighting against IP infringement.
 This went to the dedicated trio of Baroness Neville-Rolfe, Lord Clement-Jones, and Pete Wishart MP, who have worked tirelessly over the years to raise the profile of IP in and around Parliament.

 Our members came to virtually celebrate IP Day - view our social media video: